Nearby Attractions – Old Orchard Beach and Beyond

 Funtown/Splashtown U.S.A. – Family amusement and waterpark.
 Home of Excalibur, Maine’s only wooden roller coaster ranked one of the top ten in the world.
 Voted one of the cleanest parks in America and offers many rides, slides, pools, giftshops, games, arcades and eating facilities.
 Open weekends May and Sept.
 Daily starting early June.
 Free parking.
 Unlimited ride pass, slide pass or combination pass, group rates.
 Route 1, Saco, 284-5139.
 Aquaboggan Park – Waterslides, bumper boats, gigantic wave pool, mini golf and more!
 Route 1, Saco.
 282-3112.
 York’s Wild Kingdom – Zoo and theme park, Rt 1 York, 363-3883.

 Pirates Cove Adventure Golf – 36 holes of championship mini golf within walking distance of the beach.
-First St., Old Orchard Beach, 934-5086.
+First St., OOB, 934-5086.

 Cascade Golf Range – Rt 1 Saco, 282-3524Schooners Mini-Golf – 58 Ocean Park Road, Saco, 284-6174.